Perturbations of Extremal Kerr Spacetime: Analytic Framework and Late-time Tails: Branch cut from the critical Frequency

 where

-with all quantities on the right hand side evaluated at $\omega=\lim_{c\to 0^+}(m-i\fcrit +c)$, assuming $\fcrit>0$ throughout.
-Eq.\eqref{eq:disc Rinhat} is the ingoing-solution equivalent down from $k=0$ of the upgoing solution discontinuity down from $\omega=0$ given in Eq.\eqref{eq:discont Rp/T-R+}.
-Similarly to $\Rpnuhat$ there, $\Routhat$ here has a branch point at $k=0$ but its BC lies {\it upwards} from $k=0$.
-Since, in Eq.\eqref{eq:disc Rinhat}, $\Routhat$ is evaluated {\it down} from $k=0$, there is no ambiguity as to its value in this equation.
+with all quantities on the right-hand side evaluated at $\omega=\lim_{c\to 0^+}(m-i\fcrit +c)$, assuming $\fcrit>0$ throughout.
+Equation \eqref{eq:disc Rinhat} is the ingoing-solution equivalent down from $k=0$ of the upgoing solution discontinuity down from $\omega=0$ given in Eq.~\eqref{eq:discont Rp/T-R+}.
+In analogy to $\Rpnuhat$ there, $\Routhat$ here has a branch point at $k=0$ but its BC lies {\it upwards} from $k=0$.
+Since, in Eq.~\eqref{eq:disc Rinhat}, $\Routhat$ is evaluated {\it down} from $k=0$, there is no ambiguity as to its value in this equation.

 \comm{